evanrlong/yarn-duplicate-hook-repro/README.md

 This is a minimal reproduction of the issue.

 To run, clone this repo, then run `yarn test` from the root of the project.
+You will see that `registerPackageExtensions` fires twice before the test script is run.